sql-machine-learning/elasticdl/docs/designs/data_transform.md

 We need figure out the following points for this further solution:
 1. Model Export: Upgrade keras API to support export the transform logic and the model definition together to SavedModel for inference.
 [Issue](https://github.com/tensorflow/transform/issues/150)
-2. Transform Execution: We will transform the data records one by one using the transform logic as the SavedModel format and then write to the result table.
-We need write a Jar packaging the TensorFlow lib, it only loads the SavedModel into memory and process the input data.
-And then we register it as UDF in Hive or MaxCompute and use it transform the data.
+2. Transform Execution: We will transform the data records one by one using the transform logic in the SavedModel format and then write to a new table.
+We also need write a Jar, it packages the TensorFlow lib, loads the SavedModel into memory and process the input data.
+And then we register it as UDF in Hive or MaxCompute and use it to transform the data.